Header Image

 School Meals

 Our school meals are provided by North Yorkshire County Caterers.
 Our Menu includes three choices per day (one being a vegetarian option).
 There will also be fresh bread, a dessert or a choice of fresh fruit or yogurt each day.
-Our Spring Term 2024 School Menu can be viewed here.
+Our current School Menu can be viewed here.

 If you would like your child to have a school meal, but are struggling financially, please check the information below to see if you are eligible for Free School Meals.